pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

 ## <a id="use-remote-debug"></a> Use Remote Debug

-To use Remote Debug:

-1. Ensure that you have the following prerequisites:
+Before using Remote Debug, ensure that you have the following prerequisites:

 - A running .NET workload in Tanzu Application Platform
 - A `tanzu` command in `PATH`
 - A `kubectl` command in `PATH`

 ### <a id="run-workload"></a> Run a workload in Tanzu Application Platform